jdcauley/taggram/README.markdown

 or upload the zip to your directory.

-1. Add your API Key in ajax.php and in index.php
+1. Open index.php in your favorite text editor
-2. Pick your Tag in index.php
+2. Add your Instagram API Key and the tag you want to display
 3. Your Done.